vmware-archive/isv-portal/docs/concourse.md

   run:
     path: tile-repo/ci/build-tile/task.sh
 ```
-1. create a task.sh script to build the tile (per the above job configuration, this file would be added to the ci/build-tile directory in your source repository):
+1. Create a task.sh script to build the tile (per the above job configuration, this file would be added to the ci/build-tile directory in your source repository):

   ```sh
   #!/bin/sh -ex